Searching for the right gym and the right membership software have a lot in common.

 After all, only 67.8% of small businesses survive past their first birthday, and the mortality rate is highest for businesses with less than four employees.

 We covered some of the metrics that businesses should consider in the introduction, but they go a little deeper than that.
-When you’re looking for the perfect membership package, you should be paying attention to:
+When you’re looking for the perfect solution, you should be paying attention to these membership platform features: